10 Things That are Illegal for Your Employer to Do

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Most jobs turn out to be a good experience.
 The employer treats workers well and does everything by the book.
-With any luck, you might even earn solid pay that helps you move beyond living paycheck to paycheck.
+With any luck, you might even earn solid pay that helps lower your financial stress.

 But sometimes, employers don’t follow labor laws.
-And when that happens, it can hurt you as an employee.
+And when that happens, it can hurt you as an employee and is also illegal.

-Following are some of the illegal things that an employer might try to do.
+Following are some illegal things that an employer might try to do.

 Ask prohibited questions